 Hypoalbuminemia happens when you don’t have enough of the protein albumin in your bloodstream.

-Read on to learn more about how to recognize hypoalbuminemia and what to do about it.
+Read on to learn more about recognizing hypoalbuminemia and what to do about it.

-Albumin is used throughout your body, and your symptoms may not make this condition immediately apparent.
+Organ systems throughout your body use albumin, and your symptoms may not make this condition immediately apparent.

 - edema (buildup of fluid) in your legs or face

-- skin that’s rougher or drier than normal
+- skin that’s rougher or drier than typical

 - hair thinning